 Management anticipates that all of the pronouncements will be adopted in the Group's accounting policies for the first period beginning after the effective date of the pronouncement.
 None of these new standards, amendments and interpretations are expected to have a significant impact on the Group's financial statements.

 New accounting standards issued but not adopted:

-• IFRS 9 Financial Instruments
+IFRS 9 Financial Instruments (2014) (effective date 1 January 2018)

-(EU effective date 1 January 2018)
+IFRS 15 Revenues from contracts with customers

-• IFRS 15 Revenues from contracts with customers (EU effective date 1 January 2017)
+(change to IASB effective date 1 January 2018)